 What is forecasting and why is it important to a manufacturer?

-Forecasting is a means of predicting potential demand of your products.
-It is about collecting as much data as possible, turning that into insight, then determining the appropriate actions.
+Forecasting is a means of predicting the potential demand for your products.
+It is about collecting as much data as possible, turning that into insight, and then determining the appropriate actions.
 The higher degree of accuracy that can be achieved, the better the forecasting method.
 When trying to predict sales, potential demand or even material usage the key to being able to accurately do this is dependent on the quality and quantity of data that you have at your disposal and the tools that are being used.

 Being able to project forecasts accurately can result in an array of benefits to manufacturers, including reduced costs, reduced wasted products/materials and better utilisation of resources throughout the business, not to mention being able to align other areas of the business, such as inventory, accordingly.